coollabsio/jean-tui/README.md

    - Press `Enter` to select from available branches
    - Used when creating new branches with `n` key

+3. **Tmux Config** - Install/update/remove opinionated tmux configuration
+   - Press `Enter` to manage gcool's tmux config in `~/.tmux.conf`
+   - Adds mouse support, better scrollback, Ctrl-D detach, and more
+   - Config is clearly marked and can be safely removed anytime

 All settings are saved per-repository in `~/.config/gcool/config.json`:

 ```json